pubkey/rxdb/docs-src/docs/rx-storage-shared-worker.md

     name: 'mydatabase',
     storage: getRxStorageSharedWorker(
         {
             /**
-             * The static methods of the RxStorage that is also
-             * used inside of the SharedWorker process.
-             */
-            statics: RxStorageIndexedDBStatics,
-            /**
              * Contains any value that can be used as parameter
              * to the SharedWorker constructor of thread.js